 CPT codes “play a foundational, continued role” in research and testing of new payment models (PDF), Prestesater said.

 Fellow panelist, Lucia Savage, is chief privacy and regulatory officer for Omada Health, which offers a National Diabetes Prevention Program (National DPP) lifestyle-change program.
-Savage noted that Omada worked with the CPT Editorial Panel, YMCA and others to develop a new code for in-person and virtual National DPPs.
+Savage noted that Omada worked with the YMCA and others to submit an application to the CPT Editorial Panel for a new code for in-person and virtual National DPPs.

 “We renewed the code in 2021 and, much to our surprise, many other people were also using this code at quite a high volume—so that was very gratifying,” Savage said, noting the important role the code played in advancing National DPPs.